AxisCommunications/acap-native-sdk-examples/container-example/README.md

         (`UseTLS` set to `yes`).
 In that case, follow the instructions in the [Docker Compose ACAP][docker-compose-acap] for how to generate and upload TLS certificates to the device.
-    - For the other settings refer to the documentation in that repo.
+    - For the other settings refer to the documentation in that repository.

 ## Getting started